learnk8s/learnk8s.io/_pages/infiniteconf2018/index.md

 docker run -ti learnk8s/mnist:1.0.0
 ```

-You can upload the Docker image to the Docker Hub registry with:
+You could upload the Docker image to the Docker Hub registry.

+Since the image is rather large, the image was uploaded previously.

+The command we used to upload the image was:

 ```bash
 docker push learnk8s/mnist:1.0.0